VRGParticles/Tunable-Assembly-of-Hybrid-Colloids-NatureMat-2020/README.md

 added to a distance threshold) for a differently customized algorithm.
 Similarly, the names of classes or color labels of particles can be changed.
 ```
 Tip: Once the desired parameters are found/testing parameters for the image is no longer needed, the
-figure creation within MATLAB can be surpressed by changing 'figure;' to 'figure('visible', 'off');'
+figure creation within MATLAB can be suppressed by changing 'figure;' to 'figure('visible', 'off');'
 If a labeled figure is not needed, the two figure creation sections can be commented.
+If the legend is not desired, the legend section can similarly be commented.
 ```